 This recipe can be made into non vegetarian by simply adding ground beef or chicken, but since I’m making this for our Meat Free Monday, I skipped the beef.
 If you are hesitant to try this because of the absence of meat, I guarantee you that this is as good as the meat version.
 The addition of mushroom kind of replaces the meat and it gave a nice texture that will make you feel you are not having a vegetarian lasagna soup.
 Aside from mushroom, I also added some zucchini to give it additional texture and nice pop of green color in the soup.
 It is always inviting to see vibrant colors in our food.
 I guess that’s about it.
 Let me show you how to make this.
 Let’s get started.

-- 1 tsp salt (Adjust as needed depending on the broth you are using.
+- 1 teaspoon Salt (Adjust as needed depending on the broth you are using.
 I used homemade with no salt.
 If using store-bought double-check the sodium level so that you can adjust accordingly).

 - 2 pieces lasagna Pasta – break into 3 pieces